 Excellent color volume.
 It only has trouble displaying dark and saturated colors due to its low contrast ratio.

-Unfortunately, although the ASUS PG259QN supports HDR, it can't display a wide color gamut.
-Its DCI P3 coverage is only decent, and it has poor coverage of the wider Rec.
+Unfortunately, although the ASUS ROG Swift PG259QN supports HDR, it can't display a wide color gamut.
+Its DCI-P3 coverage is only decent, and it has poor coverage of the wider Rec.
 2020 color space.
+If you'd like a gaming monitor with a wide HDR color gamut, check out the Dell Alienware AW2721D.

-The HDR color volume is mediocre, mainly due to its limited color gamut.
+The HDR color volume is just decent, mainly due to its limited color gamut.
 It has difficulty displaying very bright colors, as well as dark and saturated colors.

 The ASUS PG259QN has exceptional gradient handling.
 The small amount of banding in the reds shouldn't be visible in most content.